Senseiswiss/Deliverable4-5-README.md/ArchitectureDesign/README.md

 ## How to Use
 - Review the diagrams to understand each architecture's structure.
+- Refer to the `RequirementMatrix.png` file for the chosen critera for final architecture.
 - Refer to the `findmymeal.com_architecture.png` file for the final design selected for implementation.

 ## Key Decisions